Hero

 Summary

-PostHog is an open source platform for product analytics, session replay, feature flags, A/B testing, error tracking, and surveys — all in one place.
-It's developer-focused and offers both self-hosting and a generous cloud free tier.
-If you need a Swiss Army knife for product development, PostHog is a strong choice.
+PostHog is an open source platform for product analytics, session replay, feature flags, A/B testing, error tracking, and surveys, all in one place.
+It's developer-focused, with both self-hosting and a free cloud tier (1 million events per month).
+If you want one tool that does everything for product development, PostHog covers the most ground.

 Pricing

-PostHog offers a generous free tier with 1 million analytics events per month, plus 5,000 session recordings, 1M feature flag requests, and more.
-Beyond the free limits, pricing uses volume-based step-down rates:
+PostHog's free tier includes 1 million analytics events per month, plus 5,000 session recordings, 1M feature flag requests, and more.
+Past the free limits, pricing uses volume-based step-down rates:

 Monthly EventsCost per EventExample Monthly Cost